Adinkra Poetry Prize Submission Guidelines

 • All questions can be submitted to adinkrapoetryprize@gmail.com

-Winners of the 2023 Adinkra Poetry Prize
+View previous winners of the Adinkra Poetry Prize

-Winner 1
+• Winner 1

 Estella Apenuvor